51st-Vfw/JAFDTC/doc/README.md

 from the import file.
 Campaigns that are not in the database are implicitly created.

 The `CSV` format is a text file of lines, one per POI, of comma-separated fields.
-The format of the fields on each line is,
+The format of each line is,

 ```
 [name],[tags],[campaign],[latitude],[longitude],[elevation]
 ```

-Where `[name]` and `[campaign]` are strings (`[campaign]` may be empty, `[name]` may not be), `[tags]` is a semicolon-separated list of tags like "`Airbase;Target;Required`", `[latitude]` and `[longitude]` are in decimal degrees positions within a DCS theater, and `[elevation]` is an integer in feet.
-JAFDTC infers the theater from the latitude and longitude.
+Fields may not be empty unless otherwise noted and should not contain commas.
+On each line, `[name]` and `[campaign]` are strings (`[campaign]` may be empty), `[tags]` is a semicolon-separated list of tags like "`Airbase;Target;Required`" and may be empty, `[latitude]` and `[longitude]` are in decimal degrees, and `[elevation]` is an integer in feet.
+JAFDTC infers the theater from the latitude and longitude and expects the point of interest location to fall within a DCS theater.

 ## Filtering & Selecting Points of Interest

-JAFDTC uses a common set of UI widgets to allow you to filter and select from a list of points of interest as
+JAFDTC uses a common set of UI widgets to allow you to filter and select from a list of points of interest (POI) as
 [described earlier](#point-of-interest-filter).
-This makes it easier to use the POI database by limiting displayed POIs to a relevant subset of all POIs JAFDTC knows about.
+Systems, such as navigation systems, that allow you to interact with the POI database may use these widgets to make it easier to use the POI database by limiting displayed POIs to a relevant subset of all POIs JAFDTC knows about.
 The widgets include a search box with a filter button to its right.
 The filter button allows you to limit the points of interest to those that meet certain criteria.
 The highlight state of the filter button indicates whether or not a filter is being applied with a tinted or highlighted button indicating the POIs are currently filtered,

 ![](images/uguide_poi_filter_state.png)